 Why SAP MC Java Applet and not SAP MMC Snap-In for Windows?

 The SAP MMC Snap-In for Windows could be an alternative to the SAP MC.
-In this case the Java Applet ist prefered because of the following reasons:
+In this case the Java Applet ist prefered because:

 Step 1: Switching from browser based Applet to local application